-Neither an old royal garden (like the Tuileries or Luxembourg), nor a ”Haussmannian” park of the late 19th century (like Montsouris or Buttes-Chaumont), the Parc André Citroën belongs to the latest generation of Parisian parks, generally designed on a former industrial site that was redeveloped over the past decades (like Bercy, or La Villette).
+Neither an old royal garden (like the Tuileries or Luxembourg), nor a ”Haussmannian” park of the late 19th century (like Montsouris or Buttes-Chaumont), the Parc André Citroën in Paris belongs to the latest generation of the city’s parks, generally designed on a former industrial site that was redeveloped over the past decades (like Bercy, or La Villette).
 It owes its name to a former Citroen plant located here until 1982.

 A quick glimpse of the park does not show its originality.
 Besides the helium balloon (which offers a vertical 150 m rise for € 12), it just looks like an empty lawn where local families and groups of friends like to sunbathe, while kids play in the waterjets.

 But if you are curious, you’ll be rewarded: to the north of the main lawn, seven hidden manicured gardens – identified by the dominant colour of the flowers – offer an organized but still labyrinthine winding path over three different levels, like in a recreation of the French formal gardens of Le Nôtre.
 In the southwestern angle, the Garden of Metamorphoses (the landscape designers included many references to alchemy) is also a must-see, with its variety of plants and flowers in rectangular boxes.
 These gardens offer shady areas, with comfortable wooden body-shaped chairs, and even a very fresh sparkling water fountain near the Northwest entrance (near the Jardin Sauvage, the wildest grove of the whole park).